flowerforce/flower/packages/flower-react/README.md

   - `type`: indicates what is being described with this JSON file, in this case, a component
   - `name`: the name of the component being configured
   - `category`: components are grouped into categories in Flower's graphical interface, so you can choose a category to which the component belongs
   - `description`: a brief description of the component that will be displayed in the graphical interface.
-This is particularly useful for understanding the functionality of a specific component without reading the code
+This is particularly useful to understand the functionality of a specific component without reading the code
   - `editing`: in this key, we will insert the options that will allow us to configure the component's behavior directly from the graphical interface

 Once you have completed these two steps, you will be able to use your `Text component` through the graphical interface.